5 more Sailing Tips

 This tactic generally doesn’t work on the first beat in a big fleet as the fleet is still relatively bunched up, although, if you can pull it off you can gain a large number of places.
-This is where planning and keeping you eye out of the boat and up the course is really important.
+This is where planning and keeping your eye out of the boat and up the course is really important.

-As a word of caution, watch out for any gamblers piling into the mark on port and be prepared to sail round the resulting carnage.
+As a word of caution, watch out for any gamblers piling into the mark on port and be prepared to sail around the resulting carnage.

 Tip 2: Pick the Correct Gate – 5 more Sailing Tips